richfrick/playwright-test-suite-ts/README.md

 **_Authentication_**

+1. The `createAuthToken()` helper assumes a username and password is needed when authenticating (e.g. logging into an app).
+It could just as easily be keys, if this is the case add them to your.env and update the function to pass keys in the header instead.

+2. The `Authorization` header is automatically set when tests a run and used unless you pass your own auth token when making a request.

-1. You can generate auth tokens on an adhoc basis by using `helpers > createAuthToken`.
-When the tests run it will automatically generate an auth token and uses this for all api calls unless you pass your own auth token.
+3. You can generate auth tokens on an adhoc basis by using `helpers > createAuthToken` and setting the `Authorization: ` header when setting .headers() in the request.